gdalle/phd-resources/index.md

 | -------------------------------------------------- | ------------------------------------------------------- |
 | [Le Guide du Doctorat](https://guide-doctorat.fr/) | A very extensive guide to doctoral studies              |
 | [FAQ CJC](https://cjc.jeunes-chercheurs.org/faq/)  | The FAQ section of an association for young researchers |

+This is meant to be a collaborative endeavor, so if you have things to add, you're more than welcome to [contribute](pages/contribute)!